awsdocs/amazon-connect-admin-guide/doc_source/enable-analytics.md

 1. In the contact block, under **Call recording**, choose **On**, **Agent and Customer**\.

-   You need both agent and customer call recordings to use Content Lens\.
+   Both agent and customer call recordings are required to use Contact Lens\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/set-recording-and-analytics-behavior.png)

 1. Select **Enable Contact Lens for speech analytics**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/set-recording-and-analytics-behavior2.png)

+1. Choose one of the following:
+   + **Post\-call analytics**: Contact Lens analyzes the call recording after the conversation and After Contact Work \(ACW\) is complete\.
+This option provides the best transcription accuracy\.
+   + **Real\-time analytics**: Contact Lens provides both real\-time insights during the call, and post\-call analytics after the conversation has ended and After Contact Work \(ACW\) is complete\.

+     If you choose this option, we recommend setting up alerts based on keywords and phrases that the customer may utter during the call\.
+Contact Lens analyzes the conversation real\-time to detect the specified keywords or phrases, and alerts supervisors\.
+From there, supervisors can listen in on the live call and provide guidance to the agent to help them resolve the issue faster\.

+     For information about setting up alerts, see [Alert supervisors real\-time based on keywords and phrases](add-rules-for-alerts.md)\.

+     If your instance was created before October 2018, additional configuration is needed to access real\-time analytics\.
+For more information, see [Service\-Linked Role Permissions for Amazon Connect](connect-slr.md#slr-permissions)\.

 1. Choose the language\.
+For a list of available languages for various Contact Lens features, see [Supported languages](supported-languages.md)\.

+   For instructions on using an attribute, see [Use contact attributes](#dynamically-enable-analytics-contact-flow)\.

 1. Choose **Save**\.

 1. If the contact is going to be transferred to another agent or queue, repeat these steps to add another [Set recording and analytics behavior ](set-recording-behavior.md) block with **Enable Contact Lens for speech analytics** enabled\.

+**Tip**
+If you want to continue using Contact Lens to collect data after transferring a contact to another agent or queue, you need to add another [Set recording and analytics behavior ](set-recording-behavior.md) block with **Enable analytics** enabled for the flow\.
+This is because a transfer generates a second contact ID and CTR\.
+Contact Lens needs to run on that CTR as well\.

 ## How to enable redaction of sensitive data<a name="enable-redaction"></a>

 To enable redaction of sensitive data in a contact flow, choose **Redact sensitive data**\.
+No other configuration is needed\.
+Contact Lens determines what data can be redacted\.

+For more information about using redaction, see [Use sensitive data redaction](sensitive-data-redaction.md)\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/contact-lens-enable-redaction.png)